wgoode3/c-sharp-lectures/day-2-OOP.md

         Speed = spd;
     }

-    public override int Birthday()
+    public override void SayName()
     {
-        age += 2;
-        return age;
+        Console.WriteLine($"Hello my name is {Name}, and I'm a ninja!")
     }

 }

 ```

 The parent class is refered to as the base class, and in our constructors, we call on the base.
-Now we can reuse the Name and Age fields from the Person class in our Ninja class, and not rewrite the code again.
+Now we can reuse the Name and Age fields from the Person class in our Ninja class, and not rewrite the code again.<br>

+We implement the virtual keyword on a base class method if we want to be able to customize it in our child class.<br>
+We then use the override keyword in our child class.<br>

+*side note: We can call the base method SayName from the child class with base.SayName()*

 When it comes to inheritance...